vwheeler63/MarkerStack/README.rst

 but because the good instructions for publishing a Sublime Text Package strongly advise against any pre-defined key mappings, MarkerStack comes with a ``Default.sublime-keymap`` with a default key mapping that is commented out.
-To use MarkerStack via the keyboard, you'll need to map a pair of keys to its PUSH and POP Commands.
+To use MarkerStack via the keyboard (easier than using it through the Command Palette), you'll need to map a pair of keys to its PUSH and POP Commands.

 The easiest way to set your key bindings is through the menu:

-    Preferences > Package Settings > Marker Stack > Key Bindings
+    Preferences > Package Settings > MarkerStack > Key Bindings

 You can copy/paste the commented out default key mappings into your ``User/Default.sublime-keymap``: